Judge rules federal law enforcement commission violates law, orders work stopped as attorney general prepares to issue report

 Even before the suit was filed, the Justice Department had already provided a detailed outline on April 10 to members of the “Respect for Law Enforcement and the Rule of Law” working group for its chapter of the report, according to documents the LDF later obtained and filed in the case.
 The outline recommends that the Justice Department “should work to correct the myth of excessive use of force by law enforcement officers” and “should play a leading role in correcting the narrative regarding the number of individuals incarcerated in the United States.”

 Justice Department lawyers argued that the commission doesn’t fall under the federal committee law, known as FACA.
-Instead, it is exempted under another law, the Unfunded Mandates Reform Act, or UMRA, which does not require diverse membership or public notice if a committee’s meetings "are held exclusively between Federal officials and elected officers...or their designated employees with authority to act on their behalf.”
+Instead, it is exempted under another law, the Unfunded Mandates Reform Act, or UMRA, which does not require diverse membership or public notice if a committee’s meetings "are held exclusively between Federal officials and elected officers ... or their designated employees with authority to act on their behalf.”

-Judge Bates, who has served on a number of committees dealing with legal procedures, and is currently chair of the federal judiciary’s Advisory Committee on Civil Rules, seemed skeptical of this exemption in oral arguments on Sept.
-17. First, he asked if there were any commission members “who have backgrounds in civil rights organizations...criminal defense...community organizations..that are not police organizations?”
-Justice Department attorney Bradley P. Humphreys said he did not have the members’ resumes but it was “certainly possible they have that experience.”
+Judge Bates, who has served on a number of committees dealing with legal procedures and is chair of the federal judiciary’s Advisory Committee on Civil Rules, seemed skeptical of this exemption in oral arguments on Sept.
+17. First, he asked if there were any commission members “who have backgrounds in civil rights organizations ... criminal defense ... community organizations ... that are not police organizations?”
+Justice Department attorney Bradley P. Humphreys said he did not have the members’ résumés but it was “certainly possible they have that experience.”

-Bates then noted that non-members have testified in the commission’s hearings, though the exemption to FACA cited by Humphreys says the meetings will be held “exclusively between” the commission members.
+Bates then noted that nonmembers have testified in the commission’s hearings, though the exemption to FACA cited by Humphreys says the meetings will be held “exclusively between” the commission members.
 “It’s the commission that’s driving the ship,” Humphreys said.
 “The explicit purpose is to make recommendations to the president.”

 “Just because that’s its purpose,” Bates responded, “doesn’t mean it’s outside FACA.
 FACA exists to have some specific requirements, unless some exemption applies.
 The exemption in UMRA is pretty specific.”